tdegeus/GMatElastoPlasticQPot/README.md

     throw std::runtime_error("Please set all points");
 }
 ```
 Note however that it is no longer required to set all points,
 unset points are filled-up with zeros.

 ## Upgrading to >v0.8.*

 `xtensor_fixed` was completely deprecated in v0.8.0, as were the type aliases
 `Tensor2` and `Tensor4`.
 Please update your code as follows:

 *   `Tensor2` -> `xt::xtensor<double, 2>`.
 *   `Tensor4` -> `xt::xtensor<double, 4>`.

 **Tip:** Used `auto` as return type as much as possible.
 This simplifies implementation, and renders is less subjective to library
 return type changes.

 ## Upgrading to >v0.6.*

 Compared to v0.5.0, v0.6.1 has some generalisations and efficiency updates.
 This requires the following changes:

 *   `Matrix` has been generalised to `Array<rank>`.
 Practically this requires changing:
     -   `Matrix` to `Array<2>` in C++.
     -   `Matrix` to `Array2d` in Python.
         Note that `Array1d`, `Array3d`, are also available.

 *   Strain is now stored as a member.
     Functions like `stress` now return the state based on the last specified strain,
     specified using `setStrain(Esp)`.
 This leads to the following changes:
     - `stress`: no argument.
     - `tangent`: no argument, single return value (no longer returns stress).
     - `find`: no argument, renamed to `currentIndex`.
     - `epsy`: replaced by `currentYieldLeft` and `currentYieldRight`.

 *   By storing strain as a member,
     efficiency upgrades have been made to find the position in the potential energy landscape.
     The library therefore now depends on [QPot](https://www.github.com/tdegeus/QPot).

 # Change-log

+## v0.15.5

+*   [Examples] Updating GooseFEM::Iterate (#89)
+*   [Python] Switching to scikit-build (#89)
+*   [CMake] Clean-up (#89)
+*   [Tests] Renaming "test" -> "tests" (#89)

 ## v0.15.4